 But we need you to partner with us financially to make all of these options available.
 We cannot do it alone.
 Your gift can literally help save a marriage.
 And when you make a generous donation of any amount to Focus on the Family, we'll send you a copy of Dave Carder's book, Close Calls: What Adulterers Want You to Know About Protecting Your Marriage.
 Call us today.

 John: And the number is 800-232-6459; 800, the letter A and the word FAMILY or you can find out more about these resources and donating to Focus on the Family at our website, www.focusonthefamily.com/radio.
 If you'd prefer to drop a check in the mail, our address is 8605 Explorer Drive, Colorado Springs, Colorado 80920.
 And when you're online, you'll find a link to our National Institute of Marriage.

 Our program was provided by Focus on the Family and on behalf of Jim Daly and the entire team, thanks for listening in.
 I'm John Fuller, inviting you back next time.
 You'll continue to hear about preventing infidelity, as we share trusted advice to help you and your family thrive.

 Receive a copy of Dave Carder's book Close Calls with your donation of any amount!Give Now (Available to U.S. residents only)

 Dave CarderView Bio

 Dave Carder is the pastor of counseling ministries at First Evangelical Free Church of Fullerton located in Fullerton, Calif.
 He holds graduate degrees in biblical literature and in marital and family therapy and is a clinical member of the California Association of Marriage and Family Therapists.
 Dave has authored several books including Torn Asunder and Secrets of Your Family Tree.
-He and his wife, Ronnie, have four adult children and five grandchildren.
+He and his wife, Ronnie, have four adult children and eight grandchildren.
 Learn more about Dave by visiting his website: www.davecarder.com.